suomitek/suomitek-appboard/docs/user/using-an-OIDC-provider.md

 #### Exposing the proxy

 Once the proxy is in place and it's able to connect to the IdP we will need to expose it to access it as the main endpoint for Kubeapps (instead of the `kubeapps` service).
 We can do that with an Ingress object.
 Note that for doing so an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) is needed.
 There are also other methods to expose the `kubeapps-auth-proxy` service, for example using `LoadBalancer` as type in a cloud environment.
-In case an Ingress is used, remember to modify the host `kubeapps.local` for the value that you want to use as a hostname for Kubeapps:
+In case an Ingress is used, remember to modify the host `suomitek-appboard.local` for the value that you want to use as a hostname for Kubeapps:

 ```bash
 kubectl create -n $KUBEAPPS_NAMESPACE -f - -o yaml << EOF